View Document Text

 ODIJ will tailor a program for each individual client.
 With respect to Plan clients, ODIJ will

-work with Plan trustees or other representatives of the Plan to recommend a set of low-fee,
+work with Plan trustees or other representatives to recommend a set of low-fee, diversified

 With respect to non-Plan clients, ODIJ will conduct an interview session to get to know the

-client’s specific needs and requirements and develop an initial investment plan that will be
+client’s specific needs and requirements and develop an initial investment plan that ODIJ will

-executed by ODIJ on behalf of the client.
-Each customized investment plan will consider the
+execute on behalf of the client.
+Each customized investment plan will consider the client’s

 restrictions on investing in certain securities or types of securities in accordance with their